Royals vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Thomas has eight doubles, a triple, seven home runs, 13 walks and 25 RBI (55 total hits).
-He's also stolen four bases.
+- Thomas has recorded 56 hits with eight doubles, a triple, eight home runs and 14 walks.
+He has driven in 26 runs with four stolen bases.

-- Thomas will look for his 11th straight game with a hit in this contest.
-In his last 10 outings he is batting .366 with four doubles, three home runs, three walks and seven RBI.
+- Thomas has picked up at least one hit in 11 straight games.
+In his last 10 games he is hitting .310 with two doubles, four home runs, three walks and eight RBI.

 Thomas Recent Games